- How to Market Your Mobile App?

 Another important element is knowing where your target audience is situated country-wise.
-It is one thing when you need to get into the top 25 of United States and completely another when you need to get into the United Kingdom top 25.
+It is one thing when you need to get into the top 25 of the United States and completely another when you need to get into the United Kingdom top 25.
 Thresholds are different and the competition varies.

 By localizing your target market and focusing your efforts on building up the presence there you can save yourself a lot of time and money.
 It is that simple.

-In case of non-English speaking countries, it makes sense to make a fully localized version.
+In the case of non-English speaking countries, it makes sense to make a fully localized version.
 Even though it seems like everyone knows English — not everyone is comfortable using it.
 The thing is — for the most part, users prefer to use an application in their native language.
-Adding support of other languages broadens international appeal of application and immensely widens your audience.
+Adding support of other languages broadens the international appeal of the application and immensely widens your audience.

-The App Stores are huge.
+App Stores are huge.
 It is easy to get lost there.
 The success of an application depends on the discovery factor.
 For the most part, users are either skimming on the top or going straight through the referrals.
-Majority of users don’t go beyond that.
+The majority of users don’t go beyond that.